top of page

 12:30 Lunch

-What if my son or daughter needs help with daily hygiene and/or meals?
+What if my camper needs help with daily hygiene and/or meals?

-If your camper wears a diaper/pull-up, or needs help cutting up the food, being fed, shower time, teeth brushed, or if they have an accident in bed - No problem!
-We are blessed every year with an amazing team of volunteers that come from all over the country and even internationally.
-And they pay a fee to attend camp, each week, to help us offset the cost for meals and lodging that we pay the campground.
+If your camper wears a brief or needs help cutting food, eating, showering, brushing teeth, or if they have an accident in bed - No problem!
+We are blessed every year with an amazing team of missionaries who come from all over the country and internationally.
+They pay a fee to attend camp each week to help us offset the cost to be able to run camp.

-Conquerors (ages 13 & 14) setup and breakdown activities and parties.
-In their downtime, they are assisting the counselors with their campers.
+Jr. Missionaries (ages 13 & 14) set up activities and parties, help in the kitchen, and anywhere else they might be needed.
+In their downtime, they are assisting the missionaries with their campers.

-Counselors (ages 15 – 35) help the campers getting dressed, bathing, brushing, and to all of the activities.
+Missionaries (ages 15+) assist the campers with getting dressed, showers, etc. and all of the activities.
 If a camper needs to go to the bathroom or the Medical Station at 2 am, the counselor and a cabin leader (third person) will take the camper to the medical station.

-Cabin Moms & Cabin Dads (ages 35 – 65) are support for the cabins.
-They act as a third person when needed.
-If campers have accidents in the night, they wash the laundry for the cabins.
+Camp Parents (ages 30+) are support for the cabins, they act as a third person when needed.
+If campers have accidents at night, they wash the laundry for the cabins, assist in the kitchen and wherever else needed.

-Media Team (15 – 65) they are taking photos and videos of everyone having fun at camp and then uploading on all of our social media sites throughout the day, every day.
-This way, family and friends can see how much fun we are having at camp.
+Media Team (18+) are taking photos and videos of everyone having fun at camp and uploading on all of our social media platforms throughout the day, every day.
+This way family and friends can see how much fun we are having at camp.

-Medical Team (must be a licensed nurse) The medical providers are assigned a cabin for the week and they are responsible for dispensing medications and caring for everyone at camp.
+Medical Team (must be a licensed nurse) The medical providers are assigned a cabin for the week, and they are responsible for dispensing medications, handling any medical issue that occurs, and caring for everyone at camp.
 Even the medical providers are volunteers and pay the same fee each week of camp.

-What if my son or daughter has a feeding tube, trach, or is on insulin?
+What if my camper has a feeding tube, trach, or is on insulin?

-From Day 1, the leadership team at Camp Conquest made the decision that we would try to accommodate every camper that applied for Camp Conquest regardless of the medical or physical condition.
-We also decided that we would take campers from 6 - 60+ years of age and not age them out.
-Our oldest camper, Jenny, is 60 and has more energy and loves camp more than most.
+From Day 1, the leadership team at Camp Conquest made the decision that we would to the best of our ability try to accommodate every camper who applied for Camp Conquest regardless of their medical or physical condition.
+We also decided that we would take campers 8+ years of age and not age them out.
+Our oldest camper, Jenny, is in her 60's and has more energy, and loves camp more than most.

 Our Medical Team consists of nurses, nurse practitioners, physician assistants, and doctors.